Tasmanian Traineeships and Apprenticeships Committee (TTAC)

 - Senior Policy Analyst – Sarah Patterson

-- Executive Support Officer – Amy Millett
+- Executive Support Officer – TBA

 Skills Tasmania (Department of State Growth) staff assist the TTAC by: